Sri Lanka accidents

-Humanitarian demining has only really got started in Sri Lanka since 2000.
-Complexities with the National authorities and UNDP made gathering records difficult at times, and the fighting has prevented independent investigations and oversight.
-As a result the accident record is not complete.
+Humanitarian demining only really got started in Sri Lanka in 2000.
+Complexities with the National authorities and UNDP has made gathering records difficult at times, and the fighting has prevented independent investigations and oversight.
+As a result the accident and incident record is far from complete.
 In the records available, the medical details are sparse and there is little medical follow-up.

-These reports are NOT numbered in an ascending date sequence.
+These reports are NOT numbered in a progressive date sequence.

 Accidents in Sri Lanka may be especially interesting because most of the accidents occurred when using rakes - and the injuries are often slight.
 There is one accident with another excavation tool and one with a metal-detector.
 Both resulted in more severe injury.